-More professionally, I might say: I am the senior managing editor of Contexts, founding associate editor and producer of The Society Pages, and a social sciences jargon-slayer for hire.
+More professionally, I might say: I am the former senior managing editor of Contexts, founding associate editor and producer of The Society Pages, and a social sciences jargon-slayer for hire.
 My specialty is in helping authors identify and hone their arguments in ways their target audiences can both understand and use.
 In this way, I’m a translator, consultant, writing coach, and editor all in one.
-The former and current senior managing editor of Contexts magazine (the public outreach journal of the American Sociological Association), I have over a decade of experience in academic editing across a range of disciplines.
+The former senior managing editor of Contexts magazine (the public outreach journal of the American Sociological Association), I have about two decades’ experience in academic editing across a range of disciplines.
 I’ve edited and written copy for publications from Oxford University Press, Routledge, Taylor & Francis, W.W.
 Norton, the University of Chicago Press, Cambridge University Press, Stanford University Press, and many others, including dozens of journals.
 As a sort of fun “palate cleanser” (trust me, when you’re editing books on neoliberalism and genocide, it’s always good to have a fallback), I write copy for organizations like Stand Up!
-Records and Six Degrees Uptown, a Pilates and fitness studio.
+Records and Six Degrees Uptown.
 I also have a background in the visual arts and was a founder of First Amendment Arts (now Co-Exhibitions) in Minneapolis, MN.
 I hold degrees in history and classical studies from Boston University and an art degree from the University of Minnesota, and I enjoy making up words whenever necessary (or at least fun).
 I received the University of Minnesota’s Public Sociology Award, for outstanding contributions to the discipline and public conversation, in 2019.

 My truly lovely husband, Josh Page, is a professor of sociology and law at as well as a food writer and founder of Meal magazine.
 He’s a great writer, and I’m so happy to work alongside him in print and in life.